JetBrains/terraform-aws-kubernetes/docs/GUIDES.md

 ```

 Note:

-find the name of the cluster through the AWS portal of the EKS service or in the value of the module's output variable `module.eks.kubernetes_api.name`.
+Find the name of the cluster through the AWS portal of the EKS service or in the output of the module.

 ### Use the public ingress controller